lobbyplag/lobbyplag-data/readme.md

 		"implication": null,	// the uid of the [implication](#implications) "checked": true,		// is the checking process complete?
 		"verified": false		// is it a valid match?
-		"processing": {			// for crowdsourcing
+		"propability": 0,			// propability of a match as determined by the matching algorithm (between 0 and 1) "algorithm": "diceroll",	// the used matching algorithm (either 'manual', 'diceroll' or 'kawabanga') "processing": {			// for crowdsourcing
-			"propability": 0,	// propability of a match as determined by the matching algorithm "checks": 0,		// number of checks performed "positive": 0		// number of confirmative checks
+			"checks": 0,		// number of checks performed "positive": 0		// number of confirmative checks
 		}